raiguard/CursorEnhancements/README.md

 Additionally, each player can add their own overrides via the mod settings.
 See the FAQ for format instructions.

+#### Belt transitions

+Belts can be grouped in two ways:
+	- By Tier (belt, fast belt, express belt)
+	- By Category (belt, underground, splitter)

+By default, scrolling with a belt-type item in your cursor will scroll between tiers only.
+You can change this behavior to scroll by categories instead, or by a combination of both tier and category.
+The setting supports the following values:

+	- Tier (belt <-> fast belt <-> express belt)
+	- Category (belt <-> underground <-> splitter)
+	- Tier then Category (belt <-> fast belt <-> express belt <-> underground <-> fast underground ...)
+	- Category then Tier (belt <-> underground <-> splitter <-> fast belt <-> fast underground ...)

 ### Automatic ghost transitions

 If you run out of an item that places an entity, the item will be immediately swapped with the ghost cursor for that entity, and vice versa: